 When Assumption \ref{1. assum: general assumption} is satisfied, by additionally assuming the conservativeness of $X$, the following weaker convergence of PCAFs is deduced.

 \begin{thm} Suppose that Assumption \ref{1. assum: general assumption} is satisfied and moreover $X$ is conservative, i.e.,

-Then, for any $\varepsilon, T> 0$ and $x \in S$,
+Then, for any $\varepsilon, T > 0$ and $x \in S$,

-As a consequence, $A_{n} \xrightarrow{\mathrm{P}} A$ in the local uniform topology under $P_{x}$ for any $x \in S$. \end{thm}
+As a consequence, $A_{n} \xrightarrow{\mathrm{p}} A$ in the local uniform topology under $P_{x}$ for any $x \in S$. \end{thm}

+\begin{rem} \leavevmode \begin{enumerate} [label = (\roman*)] \item When the $1$-potential density $r_1(x,y)$ is symmetric, i.e., $r_1(x,y)=r_1(y,x)$, and finite for each $(x,y)\in S\times S$, the Dirac measure $\delta_x$ at $x$ is a smooth measure for each $x$.
+The corresponding PCAF is the local time $(L(x,t))_{t\geq 0}$ at $x$.
+Theorem~\ref{1. thm: the main strong result} implies that, if $r_1(x,y)$ is jointly continuous in $(x,y)$, then the family of local times is jointly continuous in the following sense:

-\begin{rem} \leavevmode \begin{enumerate} [label = (\roman*)] \item Theorem \ref{1. thm: the main storng result} implies that the result of \cite[Theorem 4.1]{Nishimori_Tomisaki_Tsuchida_Uemura_pre_On} holds for every starting point.
+See \cite{Marcus_Rosen_06_Markov,Noda_pre_LocalTimes} for further results on the joint continuity and convergence of local times. \item Theorem \ref{1. thm: the main strong result} implies that the result of \cite[Theorem 4.1]{Nishimori_Tomisaki_Tsuchida_Uemura_2025} holds for every starting point.
 (Recall that their result holds for quasi-every starting point.)
 Specifically, under Assumption \ref{1. assum: stronger assumption}, there exists a subsequence $(n_{k})_{k \geq 1}$ such that, for all $x \in S$, $A_{n_{k}} \to A$ in the local uniform topology almost surely with respect to $P_{x}$.